Wintellect/WintellectPowerShell/ReadMe.md

             Test-PathReg                Utility function to test is a registry key property exists in a key.

             Remove-IntelliTraceFiles    Removes no longer needed IntelliTrace files.

+            Get-Hash                    Returns the crytographic hash values for files or strings.

+            Compare-Directories         Compares two directories.

     SEE ALSO
         Online help and updates: http://www.wintellect.com/CS/blogs/jrobbins/default.aspx